The Rule of the Word

 Devotional Reading

-11.2 Suggestions include The Church Fathers, The Scale of Perfection by Walter Hilton, A Dialogue of Comfort Against Tribulation by Thomas More, The Institutes of the Christian Religion by John Calvin, The Saints’ Everlasting Rest by Richard Baxter, Grace Abounding to the Chief of Sinners by John Bunyan, The Cost of Discipleship by Dietrich Bonhoeffer, etcetera.
+11.2 Suggestions include The Church Fathers, The Life of Anthony by Athanasius, The Ladder of Divine Ascent by John Climacus, On Loving God by Bernard of Clairvaux, The Scale of Perfection by Walter Hilton, The Life of Catherine by Raymond of Capua, A Dialogue of Comfort Against Tribulation by Thomas More, The Institutes of the Christian Religion by John Calvin, The Practice of the Presence of God by Brother Lawrence, The Saints’ Everlasting Rest by Richard Baxter, The Mortification of Sin in Believers by John Owen, Grace Abounding to the Chief of Sinners or The Pilgrim’s Progress by John Bunyan, The Cost of Discipleship by Dietrich Bonhoeffer, etcetera.
 This list is a small sampling of possibilities and is merely a suggestion to you.
 These are human authors.
-Accordingly, everything must be tested against the most holy written word; but much therein will be edifying.
+Accordingly, everything must be tested against the most holy written Word; but much therein will be edifying.

 11.3 Choose materials which facilitate increasing and penetrating insight into your own soul and interiority, God’s character, love or providence, or the general integrity of your discipleship under our Lord Master Christ the Living Word.